“Fast and broad access to information raises its own issues with how to protect ideas and aid the development of intellectual property.”

 Her previous experience covers a broad spectrum of Intellectual Property advice to clients, from prior art reviews and the preparation of arguments for prosecution for an S&P Top 500 Company in the energy industry, through to analysing potential commercialisation opportunities from University research and start-up ventures.

 Amanda’s varied experience has led her to working with a range of stakeholders.
 It’s this experience that she now uses to effectively communicate ideas and advice to clients on IP issues.
 Amanda also works on contentious IP matters, both advising on disputes and contesting patent and trade mark cases through the Patent Office and the Federal Court of Australia.

-Master of Intellectual Property Law – University of Melbourne
+- Master of Intellectual Property Law – The University of Melbourne

 - Bachelor of Engineering (Chemical and Process) (Honours) – The University of Canterbury, New Zealand